 Corporate Strategy Our focus: Corporate Strategy Key activity 2016-19 Priority action By the end of 2018/19 Lead officer Member Representative 1.
-Increase our income from giving Implement our cause-based giving strategy focusing on events initially by: n income from supporters, camp aigns and Establishing the team, systems, processes Commissioning marketing campaign materials Launch a major campaign for giving on the trails We will have developed, agreed and be implementing a comprehensive strategy for fundraising through giving and sponsorship and increased the proportion of funds received.
+Increase our income from giving income from giving events initially by: Establishing the team, systems, processes Commissioning marketing campaign materials Launch a major campaign for giving on the trails We will have developed, agreed and be implementing a comprehensive strategy for fundraising through giving and sponsorship and increased the proportion of funds received.
 DR Charity working sub group

-4. Secure external Secure funding for: funding for major programme and partnership delivery Millers Dale Station, as part of trails masterplan We will have: identified the most relevant funding sources; submitted PI for the whole site redevelopment; submitted Stage 1 application to HLF.
+4. Secure external funding for major programme and partnership delivery Secure funding for: o Millers Dale Station, as part of trails masterplan We will have: • identified the most relevant funding sources; • submitted PI for the whole site redevelopment; • submitted Stage 1 application to HLF.
 ES Tony Favell - Asset Management White Peak landscape approach We will have explored funding opportunities for delivery of the agreed priority actions.
 SF Penny Anderson - Thriving & Natural Environments